PauSansa/MovieFinder/README.md

 # MovieFinder React Project

-## Introduction

-This project is my first experience with React, where I have utilized various important concepts and tools, including `useCallback`, `useRef`, `useEffect`, and custom hooks.
-The project was built using Vite as the development environment.
-I followed the technical challenge provided by Midudev as a guideline for the entire development process.

 ## Project Overview

-The primary objective of this project was to gain hands-on experience with React and related technologies.
-By using Vite as the build tool, I aimed to create a modern, efficient, and responsive web application.
+The core functionality of this project revolves around a movie search feature.
+Users can input keywords, and the application will display matching movie posters, titles, and release years.
+While the project may appear straightforward, it serves as an excellent foundation for practicing React and its associated technologies.

 ### Features

+- **Movie Search**: The primary function allows users to search for movies by entering relevant keywords.
+- **Display**: The application displays movie posters, titles, and release years for matching results.
-- **React Components**: The project is built using React, with various components to create a dynamic user interface.
+- **React Components**: The project is constructed using React, with a focus on creating reusable components for a dynamic user interface.
-- **Custom Hooks**: Custom hooks have been implemented to encapsulate and reuse logic throughout the application.
+- **Custom Hooks**: Custom hooks are implemented to encapsulate and reuse logic efficiently.
-- **useCallback**: The `useCallback` hook has been used to optimize performance and prevent unnecessary re-renders.
+- **Performance Optimization**: The `useCallback` hook is used to enhance performance and prevent unnecessary re-renders.
-- **useRef**: `useRef` is employed for accessing and interacting with DOM elements efficiently.
+- **DOM Interaction**: `useRef` is employed for efficient interaction with DOM elements.
-- **useEffect**: The `useEffect` hook is utilized for handling side effects, such as fetching data and managing component lifecycles.
+- **Side Effects Handling**: The `useEffect` hook is utilized for managing side effects, such as fetching movie data and handling component lifecycles.
-- **Vite**: The project utilizes Vite as the development environment, providing a fast and optimized development experience.
+- **Vite**: The project harnesses Vite as the development environment, offering a swift and optimized development experience.
-- **Responsive Design**: The application is designed to be responsive, ensuring a seamless user experience across various devices and screen sizes.
+- **Responsiveness**: The application is designed to adapt to various devices and screen sizes, ensuring a seamless user experience.

 ## Getting Started